Dooders/Dooders/README.md

 ***The code, content, and concepts will change over time as I explore different ideas.***

-### Primary Goal

-To gain an intuition of the mechanics and dynamics of complex systems.
-The project allows me to have a central location for experimentation and documentation.

-### Project Strategy

-I will continue to complexify[^4] the library and experiment with more models and observe the interactions inside the simulation.
-This strategy will help me see how changes affect the results and if any emergent[^5] properties surface.

 ### Main Concepts

 | Concept                                | Explanation                                                                            |